Facts About Asian-Americans, Pacific Islanders, And Addiction

 - Spiritual and cultural beliefs (alternative medicine, yoga, meditation, herbal remedies)

-- Concerns of personal reputation
+- Concerns with personal reputation

 - Maintaining the family structure

 - Shortages of culturally knowledgeable therapists or medical professionals

 Being Vulnerable Is The Key To Positive Change